bjt19/HomeGrow/README.md

     <img src="https://github.com/bjt19/HomeGrow/blob/Benjamin/pictures/connection_status.PNG">
 </p>

-The above flow is used to check the connection status to the database and farm, if data hasnt been received in 30 minutes, a disconnected notification is triggered, if data is received after, the status is changed to connetced.
+The above flow is used to check the connection status to the database and farm, if data hasnt been received in 30 minutes, a disconnected notification is triggered, if data is received after, the status is changed to connected.

 ### CSS <a id="CSS"></a>
 ```